16 Dec 2015

 "How did you get to work today?"

 "I caught a bus."
-(The listener infers that having caught the bus, you stay on it)
+(The listener infers that having caught the

 "I took the bus."
 (You have described the journey)